andrewmkato/AndrewMKato/README.md

 ## Current Projects

-- Creating a syntactic parser for English sentences in Python
+- Creating a general-purpose syntactic parser for English sentences in Python
 - Exploring how programming can be used to interpret predicate calculus
 - Collaboratively experimenting with Java